 - Eat foods low in saturated fat, trans fat, cholesterol, salt (sodium), and added sugars.

 - Keep total fat intake between 30 to 35 percent of calories for children 2 to 3 years of age and between 25 to 35 percent of calories for children and adolescents 4 to 18 years of age, with most fats coming from sources of polyunsaturated and monounsaturated fatty acids, such as fish, nuts and vegetable oils.

 - Choose a variety of foods to get enough carbohydrates, protein, and other nutrients.

 - Eat only enough calories to maintain a healthy weight for your height and build.
 Kids should be physically active for at least 60 minutes a day.

-- Serve whole-grain/high-fiber breads and cereals rather than refined grain products.
+- Serve whole-grain/high-fiber bread and cereals rather than refined grain products.
 Look for “whole grain” as the first ingredient on the food label and make at least half your grain servings whole grain.